Acce5sDenied/MCBE_Parkour_wiki/README.md

 #### Cobweb
 Effect box: `0.998×0.998×0.998` (`1×1×1` retracted `0.001` inwards on each side.)\
 Entity will receive effect when their collision box intersects this region.\
-Effect on movement: Horizontal acceleration is divided by `4` and Vertical acceleration is divided by `20`.
+Properties: Horizontal acceleration is divided by `4` and Vertical acceleration is divided by `20`.
 All velocity is reset on every tick.

 #### Powdered Snow
 Effect box: `0.998×0.998×0.998` (`1×1×1` retracted `0.001` inwards on each side.)\
 Entity will receive effect when their collision box intersects this region.\
-Effect on movement://todo key details: All velocity is reset on every tick, the longer inside the slower you are.
+Properties://todo key details: All velocity is reset on every tick, the longer inside the slower you are.

 #### Sweet Berry Bush
 Effect box: `0.998×0.998×0.998` (`1×1×1` retracted `0.001` inwards on each side.)\
 Entity will receive effect when their collision box intersects this region.\
-Effect on movement: Horizontal acceleration is divided by `1.25` and Vertical acceleration is **multiplied** by `0.735`.
+Properties: Horizontal acceleration is divided by `1.25` and Vertical acceleration is **multiplied** by `0.735`.
 All velocity is reset on every tick.

 ---